Regression ensemble model¶

 load

-(path)Loads the model from a given path or file handle.
+(path)Loads the ensemble model from a given path or file handle.

 predict